zdragg/rotomdex/README.md

 rotomdex --offline
 ```

+## Feature requests

+Feature requests are VERY welcome.
+Please open an issue to discuss what feature you would like.

 ## Contributing

-Pull requests are welcome.
+Pull requests are EVEN MORE welcome.
 For major changes, please open an issue first
 to discuss what you would like to change.

 ## License